 Rights & licensing

-Foreign rights in all Greenhouse titles are handled by Rights People – a dedicated and innovative children’s rights-selling team comprising six highly experienced industry professionals - Alexandra Devlin, Alex Webb, Allison Heiny, Caroline Hill-Trevor, Rachel Richardson and Charles Nettleton.
+Foreign rights in all Greenhouse titles are handled by Rights People – a dedicated and innovative children’s rights-selling team comprising six highly experienced industry professionals - Alexandra Devlin, Alex Webb, Allison Hellegers, Caroline Hill-Trevor, Rachel Richardson, Harim Yim and director Charles Nettleton.

 Rights People offers a one-stop shop for rights sales around the world, selling direct to all territories with the exception of China, Japan and Korea, where the team works with excellent subagents.
 Rights People’s cohesive approach enables the creation of an overall rights-selling strategy aimed at maximising the potential of every Greenhouse title.
 As well as creating special sales material for books represented, Rights People also produces a rights catalogue twice a year.